NZ Herald

 Advertise with NZME.

-Book-ending their turbulent Rugby Championship with successive victories over the Wallabies suggests the All Blacks are slowly learning but after again conceding the southern hemisphere crown to South Africa, and suffering significant scars along the way, further improvement is required.
+Book-ending their turbulent Rugby Championship with successive victories over the Wallabies suggests the All Blacks are slowly learning – but after again conceding the Southern Hemisphere crown to South Africa, and suffering significant scars along the way, further improvement is required.

 Back-to-back wins against the Wallabies at Eden Park and Perth, where the All Blacks banked a bonus point in their 28-14 success, will allow Scott Robertson’s men to exhale during a three-week break before returning for their four-match grand slam tour in November.

-On a wet night the All Blacks rode through an early onslaught from the Wallabies to notch a record 11 straight victories over their closest foe.
+On a wet night, the All Blacks rode through an early onslaught from the Wallabies to notch a record 11 straight victories over their closest foe.

-The performance, led by a man of the match effort from Quinn Tupaea at centre, wasn’t perfect or pretty in difficult conditions.
+The performance, led by a man-of-the-match effort from Quinn Tupaea at centre, wasn’t perfect or pretty in difficult conditions.

 The All Blacks lacked polish and discipline in the first half.
-They were helped by two yellow cards to the Wallabies and their loss of influential enforcer Will Skelton after 14 minutes to a head knock.
+They were helped by two yellow cards to the Wallabies and the hosts’ loss of influential enforcer Will Skelton after 14 minutes to a head knock.
 But, when it mattered, the All Blacks were increasingly dominant in the second half.

 Advertisement